 See also a front view (90K JPEG) and a great shot of the gun being tested at Navy Pier (70K JPEG) courtesy of ChicagoFD.org.

-The weight and force of that much water proved to be more than the Jeep could safely handle, and Big Mo was moved to a 6x6 chassis and painted Civil Defense blue.
+The weight and force of that much water proved to be more than the Jeep could safely handle, and Big Mo was moved to a 1953 International 6x6 chassis, and then a 1957 GMC painted Civil Defense blue.
 See also a rear view (80K JPEG) of the new Big Mo in action (photo courtesy Steve Redick.)

-Ken Buchanan provided this photo of Chicago's Smoke Ejector No. 1.
-He says, "This 1961 Willys Jeep carried portable smoke ejector fans, plus a large one permanently mounted on the rig, which used canvas tubes to vent the smoke (like a big vacuum cleaner.)
+Ken Buchanan says, "This 1961 Willys Jeep carried portable smoke ejector fans, plus a large one permanently mounted on the rig, which used canvas tubes to vent the smoke (like a big vacuum cleaner.)
 Note the green flasher light on the upper passenger side of the box.
 All Chicago FD rigs have the marine-style red to port, green to starboard lighting."

-Thanks to Gary Urbanowicz, Ken Buchanan, Jack Calderone and ChicagoFD.org. -- Derek Redmond
+Thanks to Steve Redick at KSC711 for his dad Warren's early-sixties apparatus portraits, and to Gary Urbanowicz, Ken Buchanan, Jack Calderone and ChicagoFD.org. -- Derek Redmond

 Also on CJ3B.info, see a Chicago Fire Department 1946 Jeep and a CJ-3B Crash Truck at Chicago's O'Hare Airport.